-I love this video clip from The Empire Strikes Back.
-It’s rightly famous for the classic line: Do…or Do Not…There is no Try.
-But great as that line is, my favourite quote from the clip is actually:
+This classic clip from The Empire Strikes Back is rightly famous for the line: Do…or Do Not…There is no Try.
+But, great as that line is, my favourite quote from the clip is actually:

 You must unlearn what you have learned.

 In the Prison Camp we pick up ideas from other people all the time.
 The trouble is that many of these ideas are rubbish: half truths, propaganda and Chinese whispers.
 Some of it is deliberately designed to persuade us to spend hard-earned money, some of it is just random noise.

 The problem comes when we act on assumptions that aren’t true.
 Garbage in, garbage out.

-As someone brainy once said: It ain’t what you don’t know that gets you into trouble.
+As someone smart once said: It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.

 So lets take a closer look at some things that just ain’t so.

 1. You don’t always get what you pay for

 Marketers, advertisers and economists have lead us to believe that we get what we pay for.
 But this is a half truth.

 The full truth is that price is what you pay, value is what you get.
 But when we don’t know the value of something, we often use price as a guide.
 So marketers use pricing and product features to create a consumer hierarchy (bronze, silver, gold etc) that we will slot ourselves into, based on our self image and desire to signal status.

 Take cars as an example.
 I realised that when I chose between a Skoda or an Audi I was getting essentially the same car.
 This introduces the radical idea that we choose how much we pay for most things.

 Remember that when investing in funds, you get what you don’t pay for.
 Fees saved compound so more of your money continues to grow like the proverbial snowball rolling downhill.

 2. Spending does not equal happiness